Richard C. Kagan

-Richard.
-C. Kagan (born June 24, 1938, in North Hollywood, California, of Jewish immigrant parents from the Ukraine and Poland) is an American professor of East Asian history and a political activist.
+Richard C. Kagan (born June 24, 1938) is an American professor of East Asian history and a political activist.
+For over three decades (1973-2005) he taught East Asian history at Hamline University in St. Paul, Minnesota, and currently holds the rank of Professor Emeritus.

+Early life and education

+Kagan was born in North Hollywood, California, to Jewish immigrant parents from Ukraine and Poland.
 His undergraduate and master's degrees were awarded from the University of California Berkeley.
 He received his PhD from the University of Pennsylvania in 1969.
-For over three decades (1973-2005) he taught East Asian history at Hamline University in St. Paul, Minnesota, and currently holds the rank of Professor Emeritus.

 Scholarship

 Kagan was a founding member of the Committee of Concerned Asian Scholars (CCAS) and sat on the editorial board of its peer-reviewed quarterly journal, the Bulletin of Concerned Asian Scholars (BCAS), with Noam Chomsky, Herbert Bix, Mark Selden, John W. Dower.
-In 2001, the BCAS changed its name to Critical Asian Studies.

 Kagan's unpublished PhD dissertation on Chen Duxiu and Chinese Trotskyism addresses culture, revolution and polity in early 20th century China.
 The work was among the first to reference Antonio Gramsci's theoretical contributions to comprehending the political economy of revolutionary China.

-In 1972, Kagan supervised and wrote and Introduction for the republication of Ross Koen's The China Lobby in American Politics.
+In 1972, Kagan supervised and wrote the Introduction for the republication of Ross Koen's The China Lobby in American Politics.
 The book had been accepted, set in print, but then withdrawn from distribution under pressure from supporters of the Nationalist Government in Taiwan.
 Warren Cohen 's review of the republication notes that Kagan as a founder of CCAS was committed to scholar's engagement with political public life, and agreed with Kagan that there was no active Left in the 1950s to counter the pressure on China policy from the right.